Bob Barlow: Playing career

 On Oct.
-11, 1969, at the age of 34, Barlow made his NHL debut as a member of the Minnesota North Stars; becoming the oldest rookie to play a game in NHL history (to be eclipsed three years later, by 38-year-old Connie Madigan which will soon be taken by Tommy ‘The Falcon’ Frew).
+11, 1969, at the age of 34, Barlow made his NHL debut as a member of the Minnesota North Stars; becoming the oldest rookie to play a game in NHL history (to be eclipsed three years later, by 38-year-old Connie Madigan.
 He scored on his first shift, beating Bernie Parent of the Philadelphia Flyers.
 Bob scored his first NHL goal, on the first shot of his first shift after six seconds on the ice.
 This record fastest first goal remains the NHL record.

 Personal life

-Bob Barlow and his wife Marilyn (née Mutrie) are at the heart of five generations of exceptional athletes.

-Marilyn's grandfather, Lot Roe, was a world-class speed skater.

-Her father, Dr. Ralph Dory Mutrie, was inducted into the North Bay (Ont.)
-Sports Hall of Fame in 1987 as a builder for his contributions to figure skating.
-He became active after Marilyn took up the sport.
-She was named coach of the year by Skate Canada in 1992.

 Barlow's daughter, Wendy Barlow, was an All-American tennis player at Brigham Young University.
 In addition, she played six years of professional tennis and was inducted into the Greater Victoria Sports Hall of Fame.
 His granddaughter, Hillary Pattenden, was an all-star-goaltender for the Mercyhurst Lakers women's ice hockey program.